-Thirteen years ago today, we picked up a 8 week old Jamie from Summerhill Samoyeds in Canada and drove him south across the border to his new home with two humans and three cats in Seattle.
+Thirteen years ago today, we picked up an 8 week old puppy from Summerhill Samoyeds in Canada and drove him south across the border to his new home with two humans and three cats in Seattle.
 Megan named him Jamie.

 This post contains a few memories and thoughts about Jamie and the life he led with us, and the lives we're living without him now.

 Overall, Jamie's pack is doing well.
 We're happy and healthy, and we're each moving forward in our own way.

 The outpouring of love and grief from all around the world immediately after Jamie's death was both heart-wrenching and comforting.
 If you were one of the hundreds of people who posted sweet comments about what Jamie meant to you or how you were feeling, I have a confession: I captured screenshots of every single comment that was posted in the weeks after his death, and they're all in a folder entitled Jamie Comments in my carefully managed backup stream, so that I'll have them forever.
 Thank you for all the things you said, it means a lot.

 The daily rhythm of the pack has changed quite a bit in recent months, both because Jamie is gone also because Alice has gone from avoiding walks to demanding them often.

 Taking all three of them for a walk can be challenging, so I rarely do that except for very early in the morning when there's almost no chance of running into other people or dogs.
 When Jamie was around, I always took him for a short walk first, and the other dogs learned to wait until after Jamie's turn.
 Now it's Alice who usually gets the first walk, then Nancy and Isaac together.